codingwatermelon/codingwatermelon.github.io/_posts/2021-05-06-how-to-make-a-discord-bot.md

 1. Install Docker
     - If you don't know what Docker is, you should watch [this video](https://www.youtube.com/watch?v=Gjnup-PuquQ).
 It's only 2 minutes, but it provides a lot of important information.
     - Install Docker on your primary computer: [https://docs.docker.com/desktop/](https://docs.docker.com/desktop/)
       - If you've never used Docker, I **HIGHLY** recommend going through the beginner tutorial.
-Here are my notes from when I went through the Docker tutorial (TODO insert notes here)
+Here are [my notes](/resources/01-Discordbot/dockertutorialnotes.md) from when I went through the Docker tutorial
     - Install Docker on the Raspberry Pi: [https://phoenixnap.com/kb/docker-on-raspberry-pi](https://phoenixnap.com/kb/docker-on-raspberry-pi)

 2. Set up a Discord bot on your Discord